Mark Brunell

-Mark Allen Brunell (born September 17, 1970) is an American football coach and former quarterback who is the quarterbacks coach for the Detroit Lions of the National Football League (NFL).
-He played in the NFL for nineteen seasons and is best known for his nine seasons with the Jacksonville Jaguars, whom he led to the franchise's first playoff appearances between 1996 and 1999.
+Mark Allen Brunell (born September 17, 1970) is an American professional football coach and former quarterback who is the quarterbacks coach for the Detroit Lions of the National Football League (NFL).
+He previously played in the NFL for 19 seasons, most notably with the Jacksonville Jaguars.
 For his accomplishments in Jacksonville, he was inducted to the Pride of the Jaguars in 2013.

-Brunell played college football at Washington and was selected by the Green Bay Packers in the fifth round of the 1993 NFL Draft.
+Brunell played college football for the Washington Huskies and was selected by the Green Bay Packers in the fifth round of the 1993 NFL draft.
 After two seasons, Brunell was traded to the expansion Jaguars for their inaugural 1995 season.
-Within their second season, he helped the team obtain the franchise's first winning record, playoff berth, postseason victories, and appearance in the AFC Championship Game.
-Brunell went on to guide Jacksonville to four consecutive playoff runs within their first five seasons, the first NFL expansion team to do so, and clinched the franchise's first division title in 1999 en route to a second AFC Championship appearance.
-All three of his Pro Bowl selections were with the Jaguars.
+Within their second season, he helped the team obtain the franchise's first winning record, playoff berth, postseason victory, and AFC Championship Game appearance.
+Brunell went on to guide Jacksonville to four consecutive playoff runs within their first five seasons, making them the first NFL expansion team to do so, and clinched the franchise's first division title in 1999 en route to a second AFC Championship appearance.
+He also received three Pro Bowl selections with the Jaguars.

 Following his 2004 departure from Jacksonville, Brunell played for the Washington Redskins, New Orleans Saints, and New York Jets until retiring in 2011.
-With the Saints, he was part of the team that won the franchise's first Super Bowl in Super Bowl XLIV, where he served as a backup and holder.
+With the Saints, he was part of the team that won the franchise's first Super Bowl title in Super Bowl XLIV, where he served as a backup and holder.
 Since retiring, he has pursued a coaching career and became the Lions' quarterbacks coach in 2021.

-Early years
+Early life

-Brunell was the starting quarterback for the St. Joseph High School Knights of Orcutt, California, in the 1985, 1986, and 1987 seasons.
+Brunell was the starting quarterback for the St. Joseph High School Knights of Santa Maria, California, in the 1985, 1986, and 1987 seasons.
 Brunell led his team to two league championships and one appearance in the CIF Central Section finals.

+As a senior with SJHS, he completed 172 of 323 passes for 2,376 yards and 13 touchdowns, averaged 36.3 yards per punt, and added nine rushing touchdowns.